Advertise with Us!

 - Contains the library file details linked to the application

-Q: Explain different launch modes in Android
+Question: Explain different launch modes in Android

-A: Below are the different launch modes in Android
+Answer: Below are the different launch modes in Android

 - Standard: This launch mode generates a new instance of the activity in the task from which it originated.
 It is possible to create multiple instances of the same activity, which can be added to the same or different tasks.